Machine translations by Deepl

 In the run-up to European Privacy Day, during the National Privacy Conference on 25 January next, all nominated projects will be presented to the public by the entrants.
 The Dutch Privacy Awards will then be presented in four possible categories: 1) Consumer Solutions, 2) Corporate Solutions, 3) Non-profit and 4) Incentive Award.

 Privacy First organises the Dutch Privacy Awards in cooperation with ECP, with support from Molenaar & Plasman Solutions.
 Would you also like to become a sponsor or media partner of the Dutch Privacy Awards?
-Then please contact Foundation!
+Then please contact Privacy First!